Oculofacial Plastics Practice of Dr. Kimberly Cockerham

 Bones Removed

-Eye Now Has Room To Move Inward
+Eye Now Has Room to Move Inward

 Orbital Surgery Pre-operative Instructions